vogonsorg/q2dos/readme.txt

 What works but needs more testing?
 * Modern sound cards like AC'97 or HDA
+* Mouse wheel support with -mwheel.
+See other misc info below.

 What doesn't work:
 * Loading/unloading of DLLs.
 No other game modes, but connecting to custom